thisismygitrepo/crocodile/README.md

 https://user-images.githubusercontent.com/46288868/213916407-bf6300bd-3409-4a20-b71c-00374f875c7a.mp4

-Intrigued?
-This way, old laptops and desktops are endowed second lives as workhorses to which you offset your heavy computations.
+With this cluster management tool, old laptops and desktops are endowed second lives as cluster workhorses to which you offset heavy computations.

 ##### Other Distriubted Computing Features:
 * 🧑‍💻 Repository containing the executed function is automatically zipped and copied to each remote.
 * 📁 Binary data is `sftp`'d automatically to each remote.
-* 💽💻💿 Specs of each resource is inspected and workload is distributed accordingly.
+* 💽💻💿 Specs of each resource is inspected and workload is distributed accordingly on the cluster.
 * 📨📩 Email Notifications.
 Get **optionally** notified about start and finish of your submitted jobs.
 * 🔒🔑 Resources locking.
 A Job can *optionally* hold the resources to itself and other submitted jobs will have to wait.
   * 🙋‍♂️🙋‍♀ ️This feature enable sending aribtrary number of jobs in one go and never worry about overwhelming the remote.
 Then you come later and get all results.